HIPS/autograd/docs/tutorial.md

 Autograd is still under active development.
 We plan to support:
 * GPU operations
 * In-place array operations and assignment to arrays

+## Support
+Autograd was written by [Dougal Maclaurin](mailto:maclaurin@physics.harvard.edu) and [David Duvenaud](http://mlg.eng.cam.ac.uk/duvenaud/) and we're actively developing it.
+Please feel free to submit any bugs or feature requests.
+We'd also love to hear about your experiences with autograd in general.
+Drop us an email!